StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 If you use HDFS as storage, you do not need to configure `StorageCredentialParams`.

-If you use AWS S3, other S3-compatible storage system, Microsoft Azure Storage, or Google GCS as storage, you must `StorageCredentialParams`.
+If you use AWS S3, other S3-compatible storage system, Microsoft Azure Storage, or Google GCS as storage, you must configure `StorageCredentialParams`.

 ##### AWS S3